Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST invoices-update

-Update an invoice record if the provided reference does match one of the invoices references in your account.
+It updates an invoice record if the provided reference does match one of the invoices references in your account.

 ```shell
 curl --location 'https://api.ezus.app/invoices-update' \